jiddon/resume/jpi_cv.md

 :   **Doctoral Researcher**\
     *University of Liverpool / CERN*

-    - Construction, commissioning, and performance measurement of the ALICE Inner Tracking System Upgrade, the largest Monolithic Active Pixel Sensor (MAPS) tracking detector ever built.
+    - Construction, commissioning, and performance measurements of the ALICE Inner Tracking System Upgrade, the largest Monolithic Active Pixel Sensor (MAPS) tracking detector ever built.
     - Achieved a 98% yield in constructing and testing novel CMOS MAPS detector modules and staves in clean rooms at the University of Liverpool and Daresbury Laboratory.
     - Developed system testing software (Python) for the fully integrated tracking system at CERN, verifying the performance of 13 billion channels.
     - Conducted the first measurement of detection efficiency using 5 million cosmic muon tracks, confirming system capabilities.